 Seven state-operated detention centers are currently in operation in Breathitt, McCracken, Campbell, Warren, Hardin, Fayette, and Boyd Counties, and twenty beds are available for detention at the youth development center in Adair County.
-The Laurel continues to operate a local detention program, and it is approved to use these facilities and receive a subsidy payment from the state of \$94 per day for all public and youthful offenders.
+The Laurel Detention Center is currently closed.
+Currently, the state provides detention services to 119 counties.
+Jefferson County continues to operate a local detention program, and it is approved to use these facilities and receive a subsidy payment from the state of \$94 per day for all public and youthful offenders.